sofiaferben/Results_TFG/Input_files/README.md

 Input files
 ---
-Input files used in the protocol
+Input XLSX files used in protocol phenotipation.py for the OT2:
+- **phenotipation_input_toggle.xlsx**: input file used for toggle switch phenotyping
+- **phenotipation_input_genomic_insert.xlsx**: input file used for genomic insertions phenotyping